-The classification of non-performing loans is contained in Article 12 paragraph (3) of Bank Indonesia Regulation Number 14/15/PBI/2012 concerning Assessment of Commercial Bank Asset Quality, credit quality is determined to be: current, on special mention, substandard, doubtful, or loss.
+The classification of non-performing loans is contained in Article 12 paragraph (3) of Bank Regulation Number 14/15/PBI/2012 concerning Assessment of Commercial Bank Asset Quality, credit quality is determined to be: current, on special mention, substandard, doubtful, or loss4.

-The credit quality classification at BRI Semarang is in accordance with POJK and BEI which are classified into five collectivities.
 The first collectibility is smooth collectability, 0 days old, meaning there are no problems with payment.
 The second collectibility is of special concern, meaning the quality of credit that is in arrears ranging from 1 to 90 days.
 The third collectibility is substandard, aged 91 days to 120 days.
 Then, the fourth collectability is doubtful, aged 121 days to 240 days.
-And finally, the collectibility of the jam is 241 days to 365 days.
+And finally, the collectibility of the jam is 241 days to 365 days5.
 Meanwhile, regarding the collectibility of bad loans, namely: Bad credit is credit that is in arrears or the occurrence of arrears in both principal and interest obligations for more than 180 days.